Shakman Decrees: 1983 decree

 The final Shakman decree was issued in 1983.
 It declared that the defendant agencies could not refuse to hire a qualified individual for political reasons.
 As with the 1972 decree, policy-making jobs were exempted.

 Significance

 The Shakman decrees largely eliminated patronage employment as a source of political funds and manpower.
 Since they could not be fired for refusing, the employees of the defendant agencies stopped donating money or doing political work.
 This resulted in a general loss of authority for the Cook County Democratic Organization (CCDO) and the mayor of Chicago.
 The CCDO continued to endorse candidates in each primary election, but the endorsement had far less influence than in the past.
 In many recent elections, the CCDO made no endorsements at all.

 Criticism

 The Shakman decrees were criticized by those who felt a politician or faction should be able to reward supporters with jobs.
 The first black mayor of Chicago, Harold Washington (1983–1987), complained that he could not replace any of the generally hostile city workforce with supporters.

-Recent

-As of 2015, the case is still technically being negotiated as the standards Shakman has required have yet to be fully met.
-Shakman standards are still aimed for and compliance remains difficult.
-The former mayor of Chicago, Rahm Emanuel, believes that the ongoing case may soon be over, as he has stated that the government is closer than ever in negotiating a proper balance of standards to meet.